Picovoice/rhino/demo/python/README.md

 ### Microphone Demo

-It opens an audio stream from a microphone and performs inference in spoken commands
+It opens an audio stream from a microphone and performs inference in spoken commands:

 ```bash
 rhino_demo_mic --context_path ${CONTEXT_PATH}
 ```

 It is possible that the default audio input device recognized by PyAudio is not the one being used.
 There are a couple of debugging facilities baked into the demo application to solve this.
-First, type the following into the console
+First, type the following into the console:

 ```bash
 rhino_demo_mic --show_audio_devices